i18next/react-i18next/example/react/README.md

 Please refer to the [dotenv documentation](https://github.com/motdotla/dotenv) for more details.

 > Note: If you are defining environment variables for development, your CI and/or hosting platform will most likely need
-> these defined as well.
+> these are defined as well.
 Consult their documentation how to do this.
 For example, see the documentation for [Travis CI](https://docs.travis-ci.com/user/environment-variables/) or [Heroku](https://devcenter.heroku.com/articles/config-vars).

 ## Can I Use Decorators?